alegrey91/harpoon/README.md

 ## Getting Started

-First of all, identify the symbol of the function you want to trace from the binary.
-Let's suppose you want to trace the function `doSomething()` present in the example program `./binary`.
+First of all, let's identify the symbol of the function you want to trace from the binary.
+Suppose you want to trace the function `doSomething()` present in the example program `./binary`.
 In order to get the symbol from the binary itself, you need to use the following command:

 ```sh
 objdump --syms ./binary | grep doSomething